 Guidelines for Submission

-Papers: Only completed papers will be accepted.
-Papers must include a title and a brief 100-word abstract.
+Papers.
+Only completed papers will be accepted.
+Papers must include a title and a brief, 100 word abstract.
 The word “Student” should be marked on all papers written by student authors.
-Student authored papers do not include those co-authored with faculty members.
+Student-authored papers do not include those co-authored with faculty members.
 Individuals who have never presented a paper at the CSCA convention should write “Debut” in the upper right-hand corner of the title page.
 Author names and any identifying information must be removed prior to submission.
 Papers should not exceed 25 pages total.

-Panels: All Panel Proposals need a title, a brief abstract and rationale (150 words), name of person responsible for the program, as well as name, institutional affiliation, address, phone number, and e-mail address of each panel participant.
+Panels: All panels need a title, a brief abstract and rationale (150 words), name, of the person responsible for the program, as well as name, institutional affiliation, address, phone number, and e-mail address of each panel participant.

-Submissions for CSCA 2020 will begin August 1, 2019.
-You will find a link to the AI submission system at: https://www.csca-net.org/aws/CSCA/pt/sp/callforpapers
+Submissions: You will find a link to the submission system at: https://csca-net.org/aws/CSCA/pt/sp/callforpapers

 Requests for technology/media for the presentation must be made at the time of submission.
-Please only request media if it is absolutely essential to your presentation, as media requests will be closely examined before approval.
-Laptop computers will not be made available for presentations.
+Please only request media if it is absolutely essential to your presentation, as media requests will be closely examined.
+If you need a laptop, you must supply your own.